Stochastic Oscillator Trading Analysis & Stochastic Oscillator Signals

 - In an upwards trend, price oftenly will tend to close at the high of candlestick.

-- In a downward trend, price will tend to close at the low of candlestick.
+- In a downward trend, price will tend to close at the low of candle.

 Most common techniques used for analysis of Stochastic Oscillators to generate signals are cross overs signals, divergence signals & overbought over-sold levels.
 The following are the techniques used for generating signals